Before you arrive

 Now it’s time to book your journey to Amsterdam!
 We recommend you arrive in Amsterdam between two weeks and two months before the start of the academic year, depending partly on whether you already have a place to live.
 That way you will have enough time to get used to life in Amsterdam and to prepare the official documents you need as an international student in the Netherlands, and you won’t have to be bothered with all that once the school started.

 If you’re coming to study in Amsterdam the most urgent issue by far is finding a place to live.
 You have probably heard that there is a real housing shortage in Amsterdam.
-So before coming to Amsterdam it’s smart to search the relevant websites and register yourself when necessary (click here for a list of recommended websites).
+So before coming to Amsterdam it’s smart to search the relevant websites and register yourself when necessary.
 If you’ve already got friends in Amsterdam, this is the time to contact them and spread the word!

 A word of advice for newcomers in the Amsterdam housing hunt: Please be careful!
 If something looks too good to be true, it probably is.
 The housing market is very tight at the moment, and there are always people who take advantage of the situation by trying to scam newcomers.